Vocational Training and Production Unit Participants Total (2019)

 From July to Junes 2017 almost 40 girls completed this course and then from January to June 2017, 13 more girls completed this course.
 Most of these girls have been using the skills learned at the grooming center in their homes in order to generate some income for themselves or they have found jobs in beauty parlors.

 The electrician course is registered with the Sindh Technical Board and students who pass the S.T.B.E. exams are awarded a diploma.
+All our students pass in first-division and sometimes get 1st and 2nd positions in the Sindth Board of Technical Education this is due to the diligence and hard work of our teachers.
 The course is 6 months long and includes 3 months of training in household wiring and 3 months in industrial wiring.

 Behbud’s students have consistently excelled in this field.
 Syed Hasnain Hussain received First Class First division in Sindh Board and Sajjad Hussain received second position in the S.T.B.E. exams.